-Please report your issues using the Send feedback button in the application.
+Please report your issues using the

 Your feedback helps us to fix these problems.